kliencow/guessthenumber/README.md

 ## This Version
 The master branch is where the bulk of development is taking place.
 Granted, this is a more traditional form of version control than git is ideally used for, but it works well for this.

-The idea here is that each branch is a differnt form of this same game.
+The idea here is that each branch is a different form of this same game.
 Some are more elaborate than others, some are greatly more elaborate creating a game only just barely related to guessing numbers.